2D: Two dimensional. In animation, refers to the images sitting flat on the screen.

 Pacing: Variations of speed and timing within a finished video.
 Relates to a combination of script, video, voiceover and music.
 Sometimes a video might seem too fast, or too slow – adjusted throughout the post production process.
 See ‘breathing’.
 You’re always invited to comment on the pacing of your film.

 Rough cut: The first version of the unfinished video.
 Often includes a sample voiceover and music, placeholder graphics, and indicative of the direction of travel.
 Should resemble the agreed approach.
 Not usually for public viewing.
 Still malleable.
-This is the moment to consulate any feedback for the edit to proceed into the next pass.
+This is the moment to consolidate any feedback for the edit to proceed into the next pass.
 Our producer will guide you through this.

 Rushes: The raw, unedited video files that come straight from the camera.